sayonarahalcyon/zevo-knowledge-check/README.md

-# Live Knowledge Check
+# ZEVO Knowledge Check

-A live, group quiz app for coworking sessions, similar to Kahoot.
+A live, group quiz app for ZEVO coworking sessions, similar to Kahoot.
 One person hosts, everyone else joins with a 4-letter code on their own device, and answers sync live with a shared leaderboard.